American Jewish Congress: 1960s

-Rabbi Joachim Prinz (1902–88) was president of the AJCongress from 1958 to 1966.
-He served as a founding chairman of the 1963 March on Washington and spoke at that event.

 The AJCongress also supported coalition politics, legislative reform, and litigation as a means of bolstering a sense of Jewish identity and community.
 In order to further these goals, the AJCongress created the Commission on Community Interrelations (CCI) and the Commission on Law and Social Action (CLSA).
-The CCI worked to use psychology and social engineering to combat prejudice and developed psychological studies to bolster anti-discrimination legislation.
+CCI was planned in 1944 and launched in 1945 with social psychologist Kurt Lewin as its chief consultant.
+Its intent was to bring action research to bear on religious and racial discrimination, and to use psychology and social engineering to combat prejudice; it developed psychological studies to bolster anti-discrimination legislation, and continued into the early 1950s.

 The CLSA, chaired by Shad Polier, was the legal arm of the AJCongress and was modeled after the Legal Defense Fund of the NAACP.
 The mission of CLSA was "to defend civil liberties and fight discrimination against all minority groups, based on an understanding that prejudice against any group was a threat to others."
 One of the earliest cases the CLSA worked on was Westminster School District v.
 Mendez, challenging Mexican-American segregation in California schools.
 The brief filed by the CLSA in this case was influential in future NAACP strategies.

 AJCongress lawyers successfully challenged racial and religious segregation in public schools, citing the psychological harm produced in school children.
 These lawyers employed civil rights and Establishment Clause arguments.
 Jewish judges in New York, unable to gain the support of their colleagues to end religion matching of probationers, turned to AJCongress lawyers to craft a legal strategy.
 The lawyers at the AJCongress proffered an employment discrimination argument, noting that judges on the court only hired as many Jewish probation officers as there were Jewish probationers.
 They used this argument to file a claim with New York's State Commission Against Discrimination (SCAD), which was also the first state anti-discrimination agency in the country.
 This claim was partially successful in that it forced judges to hire probation officers without regard to religion, but still allowed matching based on religion.